British co-operative movement: Community pubs

-Crossing over sometimes with the function of Community pubs, self organised social centres or community centres are often worker or volunteer co-operatives.
-Often starting off as informal collectives or squats, some social centres incorporate, often finding the co-operative model appropriate.
+Crossing over sometimes with the function of Community pubs, self-organised social centres or community centres are often worker or volunteer co-operatives.
+Often starting off as informal collectives or squats, some social centres incorporate, often finding the cooperative model appropriate.
 These buildings can have community spaces, resources, bars and cafes within them.
 Examples include Partisan in Manchester, the 1 in 12 Club in Bradford, the Cowley Club in Brighton and the Sumac Centre in Nottingham.

 Community energy co-operatives

 A number of community-owned co-operatives have been established to own and run small-scale renewable energy projects.
 Many of these operate as onshore wind farms, small-scale solar power installations or as micro-hydro projects.
 Financing for such schemes is often a combination of community shares and loan funding and surplus funds are often distributed (once interest to loan providers and shareholders is paid) to community groups or local development projects.
 Examples of such co-operatives include the Baywind Energy Co-operative and Torrs Hydro.